Jon Teske

-Jon “Sir Bot” Teske (born May 4, 1997) is an American former professional basketball player.
+Jon Teske (born May 4, 1997) is an American former professional basketball player.
 He played college basketball for the Michigan Wolverines.
 He was part of the 2017–18 team that reached the Championship Game of the 2018 NCAA Division I men's basketball tournament.
 Teske was a member of 2017 and 2018 Big Ten Conference men's basketball tournament champions during his first two seasons.

 Teske was not selected in the 2020 NBA draft and signed with the Orlando Magic for training camp.
 He was waived before the start of the season and joined their NBA G League affiliate, the Lakeland Magic, with whom he won a championship with in 2021.
 Teske joined Belgian team Filou Oostende in March 2021, but left the team before playing a single game.
 He re-joined Orlando for training camp in September 2022 and played again for Lakeland after getting waived in October.
 Teske also spent time with the Memphis Grizzlies on a 10-day contract in January 2022.
-He retired from pro basketball after the 2021–22 season.
+He retired from professional basketball after the 2021–22 season.